chindris/silverback-template/README.md

 ```
 pnpm i
+pnpm turbo:prep
 ```

-Additionally, you can run `pnpm turbo:test`.
-This will serve two purposes:

-- It will make sure that your system is fully compatible with the project
+Additionally, you can run `pnpm turbo:test` to make sure that your system is fully compatible with the project.
-- It will generate code that is required for IDE autocompletion

 ## Working with apps and packages

-Navigate to an app or package folder and run `pnpm turbo:dev`.
-Turborepo will make sure to run all required tasks and cache as much as it can.
+Navigate to an app/package folder and run `pnpm dev`.

-### Turborepo setup

-We try to follow common rules in all apps and packages.

-Usually, the following scripts can be found in `package.json`:

-- `prep`: Prepare everything related to code.
-For example, compile code, generate types, download additional dependencies, etc.
-- `build`: Build the app or package.
-For example, setup Drupal, build Gatsby, build Storybook, etc.

-If there is a `turbo:` prefixed script, it will run the non prefixed script and additionally

-- Run all required scripts in this or other packages
-- Cache the results if possible

-For example, running `pnpm turbo:dev` in `apps/website` will prepare all dependencies, setup and start Drupal, start Publisher and open the Publisher's status URL in the browser.
+When working on integration tasks, it may be required to re-run `pnpm turbo:prep` from the repo root.

 ### Drupal

-Considering the above, please note that the Drupal database can be reset on

-- re-running `pnpm turbo:dev` in `apps/cms`
-- running some `turbo:` prefixed scripts in `apps/website`

-If you have some unsaved work in the Drupal database, don't start Drupal with `pnpm turbo:dev` but use `pnpm dev` instead.
+Running `pnpm turbo:prep` works conditionally for Drupal.
+If database exists, it clears Drupal cache.
+Otherwise, it re-installs Drupal completely.

+If you wish `pnpm turbo:prep` to re-install Drupal, delete `apps/cms/web/sites/default/files/.sqlite` first.

 ## Environment overrides